sopac/pacsafe-doc/index.rst

 Again, we should emphasise here that Impact Functions do not model hazards - they model the effects of one or more hazard events on an exposure layer.
 PacSAFE groups its impact functions according to the kind of hazard they work on:

-Supported data types for each hazard type in InaSAFE
+*Supported data types for each hazard type in InaSAFE:*

 |100002010000004400000044CC8C90B40B155577_png|
 **Earthquake Impact Functions**